tomyukn/tasklog/README.md

 $ tasklog unregister "task three"

 $ tasklog tasks
+ No  Task
-1. task one
+  1  task one
-2. task two
+  2  task two

 $ tasklog start 1
 task one started at 09:17